Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Introduction

 \section{Introduction}

-The problem of fair division was formally introduced by Steinhaus~\cite{steinhaus}, and has since been extensively studied in various fields, including economics and computer science \cite{Brams1996FairD,Moulin2003}.
-It concerns allocating resources to agents in a \textit{fair} and \textit{efficient} manner, and has various practical applications such as rent division, division of inheritance, course allocation and government auctions.
-Much of the work has focused on \textit{divisible} goods, which can be shared between agents.
+The problem of fair division was formally introduced by Steinhaus \cite{steinhaus} and has since been extensively studied in various fields, including economics and computer science \cite{Brams1996FairD,Moulin2003}.
+It concerns allocating resources to agents in a \textit{fair} and \textit{efficient} manner and has various practical applications such as rent division, division of inheritance, course allocation, and government auctions.
+Much of earlier work has focused on \textit{divisible} goods, which agents can share.
 In this setting, a prominent fairness notion is \textit{envy-freeness}~\cite{foleyEF,VARIAN1974-efpo}, which requires that every agent prefer their own bundle of goods to that of any other.
 On the other hand, when the goods are \textit{indivisible}, envy-free allocations need not even exist, e.g., in the simple case of one good and two agents.
 Other classical notions of fairness, like \textit{equitability} and \textit{proportionality}, may also be impossible to satisfy when goods are indivisible.
-However, fair division of indivisible goods remains an important problem since goods cannot always be shared, and also because it models several practical scenarios such as a course allocation \cite{othman2010coursealloc}.
+However, fair division of indivisible goods remains an important problem since goods cannot always be shared and because it models several practical scenarios such as a course allocation \cite{othman2010coursealloc}.
+We refer the reader to the recent surveys \cite{walsh2020survey,amanatidis22survey} for other applications and recent results.

 Since allocations satisfying standard fairness criteria fail to exist in the case of indivisible goods, several weaker fairness notions have been defined.

-A relaxation of envy-freeness, called \textit{envy-freeness up to one good} (EF1) was defined by Budish~\cite{budish2011approxCEEI}.
+A relaxation of envy-freeness called \textit{envy-freeness up to one good} (EF1) was defined by Budish \cite{budish2011approxCEEI}.
 An allocation is said to be EF1 if every agent prefers their own bundle over the bundle of any other agent after removing at most one good from the other agent's bundle.
-When the valuations of the agents for the goods are monotone, EF1 allocations exist and are polynomial time computable \cite{lipton}.
+When the valuations of the agents for the goods are monotone, EF1 allocations always exist and can be computed in polynomial time \cite{lipton}.